Citation, DOI, disclosures and article data

-- the medial (or anterior) supraclavicular nerve crosses obliquely and superficially over the external jugular vein to lie above the medial head of the clavicle to supply the skin as far as the median plane; the medial branch supplies filaments to the sternoclavicular joint
+- the medial (or anterior) supraclavicular nerve crosses obliquely and superficially over the external jugular vein to lie above the medial head of the clavicle to supply the skin as far as the median plane

 - the lateral (or posterior) supraclavicular nerve crosses the lateral end of the clavicle and runs obliquely along the surface of the trapezius muscle and acromion supplying the skin of the upper and posterior aspect of the shoulder

 As the medial supraclavicular nerve descends in the chest it passes superficially over the external jugular vein.
 Along with the other cutaneous branches of the cervical plexus the lesser occipital nerve passes posterior to the sternocleidomastoid muscle at the punctum nervosum (Erb’s point) roughly midway between the origin and insertion of the muscle.

 The branching pattern of the supraclavicular nerves is highly variable with up to half of the population possessing only medial and lateral branches (i.e. no intermediate branch).
 A variant of the nerve's anatomical course in which it directly traverses through the clavicle via cortical foramina has been rarely described 4.

 Typically sought for purposes of regional anesthesia; it is most commonly targeted as a component of a superficial cervical plexus block rather than selective blockade although the latter has been described.